 She claims bagging a degree in fashion journalism, presumably in an earlier life when she was still known as Mister Jay Clarke from Canterbury.
 Should that be the case, you may wonder why on earth she didn’t pursue a career in that field?!?
 More importantly, that’s the time she gave the eyebrows a good plucking, the lallies a thorough waxing and, just like in the song, he became a she … well, not quite.

 With Jodie at the helm, club promotion can easily resemble a military mission seemingly devised with clockwork precision.
 Being a law unto herself, it’s no surprise that the word impossible simply doesn’t exist in her vocabulary.
-And given her meteoric rise within the microcosm that is clubland, you know that she has no intention of looking it up anytime soon.
+And given her meteoric rise within the nightlife microcosm, you know that she has no intention of looking it up anytime soon.

 Another mind-boggling trait of hers is that, considering her quite modest background, she paradoxically always displayed a fiercely elitist and sometimes frankly patronising streak – others would say snobbish.
 She also soon acquired a widespread reputation for latching on to as many celebrities as it is “humanly possible” … or at least acting as if.

 Circus, Harsh’s first club venture, launched in April 2006 and it took no time establishing itself as one of Soho’s hotspots where the golden youth of the day flocked and partied hard.
-She would naturally book celebs weekly to have a go in the DJ box, often under her watchful eye, especially when some of them acted as though they’d never seen a mixing deck before.
-They, as well as the gaggle of paparazzi who mobbed them, added extra oomph to the proceedings.
+She would naturally book celebs weekly to have a go in the DJ box, often under her watchful eye, especially when they acted as though they’d never seen a mixing deck before.
+They, as well as the gaggle of paparazzi who mobbed them, undoubtedly added extra oomph to the proceedings.

 After 2½ years of rather smooth sailing, Jodie was sharp enough to forecast the imminent closure of the club’s stunning rococo-kitsch venue – Soho Revue Bar, later to be refit as The Box.
 She clicked her heels just before the end of 2008 and moved Circus (which had actually become pretty tired by then) to Shoreditch’s Last Days of Decadence for a while.
 Relocating East from Camden herself, she confessed being happy living anywhere that has enough space to accommodate her collection of designer outfits, shoes, wigs, handbags and jewellery, which looks humongous enough to provide clothing to an entire third-world country.
 She then spread her hairnet further afield.
 More memorable residencies and one-off gigs soon followed: Paramount (atop Centre Point), Ghost, The Bloomsbury Ballroom, Circus Endell Street in Covent Garden, Café de Paris and even Pacha in Ibiza.

-That was just another faux pas that Matron Harsh made with me.
+That was just another unfortunate faux pas that Matron Harsh made with me.
 It baffled me a bit considering that clued-up promoters usually go out of their way to get me into their clubs, knowing that my work always features in all manner of publications and exhibitions.
-Also, given that I previously gave her so much support and positive press coverage, you’d think she’d know better.
-It’s common knowledge that, just like Scary Madge, she doesn’t believe in making apologies and I certainly wouldn’t expect one from her.
+And given that I previously gave her so much support and positive press coverage, you’d think she’d know better than that.
+It’s common knowledge on the scene that, just like Scary Madge, she doesn’t believe in making apologies and I certainly wouldn’t expect one from her.
 On that basis, I consequently joined the arm-long list of “ex-regulars” who decided to no longer set foot in her clubs.
 It’s her loss and it’s precisely the sort of attitude she’ll come to regret when things are no longer going so smoothly.
-As for me, no hard feelings or skin off my nose.
-I thankfully have bigger (and more appreciative) fish to fry.
+As for me, no skin off my nose, I thankfully have bigger (and more appreciative) fish to fry.